yuhruh/yuhruh/README.md

 I'm based in Taiwan and actively seeking remote software engineering opportunities, with the ability to overlap at least 3–4 hours/day with CST or EST time zones.

-Recently, I built a pet feeding tracker app using Ruby on Rails 8, Chartkick, PostgreSQL and Bootstrap/TailwindCSS(On going) to help cat owners visualize their cats’ eating trends over time.
+Recently, I built a pet feeding tracker app using Ruby on Rails 8, Chartkick, PostgreSQL and Bootstrap/TailwindCSS to help cat owners visualize their cats’ eating trends over time.
 While developing this project, I also gained hands-on experience with StimulusJS and Turbo, deepening my understanding of modern Rails workflows.

 🔗 Check it out: <a href="https://pet-feeding-tracker-v4.onrender.com/" target="_blank">Pet Feeding Tracker</a>

-My goal for 2026 is to take this app even further — by adding intelligent features that analyze trends and suggest which wet or dry food your cat 😻 loves most 💓.

 ## :dart: Skill Set